ibm-cloud-docs/sap/sap-getting-started.md

 ## Before you begin
 {: #before-you-begin}

-Before you can install SAP software components on {{site.data.keyword.cloud_notm}}, you need an:
+Before you install the SAP software components on {{site.data.keyword.cloud_notm}}, you need an:
-* SAP S-User ID to review relevant SAP documentation and download SAP installation media
+* SAP S-User ID to review the relevant SAP documentation and download SAP installation media
 * IBM ID to create an {{site.data.keyword.cloud_notm}} account

-This information is covered in the *Pre-Requisites for SAP Workloads* topic group, under [Necessary account credentials for SAP and {{site.data.keyword.cloud_notm}}](/docs/sap?topic=sap-necessary-credentials).
+This information is covered in the *Pre-requisites for SAP Workloads* topic group, under [Necessary account credentials for SAP and {{site.data.keyword.cloud_notm}}](/docs/sap?topic=sap-necessary-credentials).

 ## Summary of an SAP landscape installation onto Cloud IaaS
 {: #summary-steps}